 The idea of reinventing the wheelchair was dreamt up by Satoshi and his friends Junpei Naito and Muneaki Fukuoka after their friend, a wheelchair user, revealed his situation in despair.
 “I’d given up on going to the grocery store even though it’s just two blocks away,” he told Satoshi.
 What was hampering him from engaging in his social life was not the fact he lacked mobility, but more the fact he felt labelled by his wheelchair.
 “He didn’t like the negative attention he got while using this large, unwieldy device in public.
 He didn’t want to be seen as weak,” Satoshi recounts.

 In response, the three friends, coming from backgrounds in design and engineering in the automotive, consumer electronics and medical device industries, set out to build an alternative that could restore their friend’s confidence.
-“We wanted to create a mobility device that changed the way he felt in public as well as the way the public felt about him so that he could be the outgoing and independent person he used to be,” says Satoshi, who worked previously as an engineer at Nissan.
+“We wanted to create a mobility device that changed the way he felt in public as well as the way the public felt about him so that he could be the outgoing and independent person he used to be,” says Satoshi, who worked previously as an designer at Nissan.

 After a year of development, Satoshi and his friends debuted their prototype in 2011 at the Tokyo Motor Show, where they realised their friend was not the only one dissatisfied with his wheelchair experience.
 “Many people desire this kind of innovation and the newfound freedom it brings,” says Satoshi.
 That same year, they founded WHILL, determined to reinvent the wheel.